scofild429/federust/book/src/Interface.md

 - ONNX pool configuration :: F2
 - Run ONNX pool selection :: F3
 - Expose Trusted ONNX for downloading :: F4

+## Basical function
+ - Send requests to client and server module with TS for data and render them to user.
+ - Control the visiable of url based on authentication
+ - Save local authentication data